-The ATPA program has two facets.
-First, each of the four Andean nations must be designated a "beneficiary country" by meeting legislated standards.24 Beneficiary status can be denied if a country: 1) is a Communist country; 2) unfairly nationalizes or expropriates U.S. property, tangible or intellectual, without due recourse or commitment for compensation; 3) fails to act in good faith in recognizing arbitral awards in favor of U.S. citizens or companies; 4) affords preferential treatment to products from other developed countries that may have a significant impact on U.S. commerce; 5) has a government entity that fails to follow copyright agreements for broadcast materials; 6) is not a signatory to an agreement providing for the extradition of U.S. citizens; or 7) is not taking steps to afford internationally recognized workers rights as in the Trade Act of 1974.
+The ATPA program has two major facets.
+First, each of the four Andean nations must be designated a "beneficiary country" by meeting legislated standards.30 Beneficiary status can be denied if a country: 1) is a Communist country; 2) unfairly nationalizes or expropriates U.S. property, tangible or intellectual, without due recourse or commitment for compensation; 3) fails to act in good faith in recognizing arbitral awards in favor of U.S. citizens or companies; 4) affords preferential treatment to products from other developed countries that may have a significant impact on U.S. commerce; 5) has a government entity that fails to follow copyright agreements for broadcast materials; 6) is not a signatory to an agreement providing for the extradition of U.S. citizens; or 7) is not taking steps to afford internationally recognized workers rights as in the Trade Act of 1974.
 All conditions, except 4 and 6, may be waived by the President if conferring beneficiary status is deemed in the economic or security interests of the United States.
 The President is also required to consider other factors, among them the prospective beneficiary country's: 1) interest in ATPA; 2) economic conditions and development policies; 3) trade policies and practices complying with rules defined in the World Trade Organization (WTO) agreement; and 4) efforts to meet the narcotics cooperation certification criteria.

 Second, eligible articles must be imported directly from a beneficiary country.
-The content of materials and processing costs originating in CBERA or ATPA beneficiary countries, Puerto Rico, the Virgin Islands and up to 15 percentage points of U.S. origin value must sum to at least 35% of the value of the article when it enters the United States.
+The content of materials and processing costs originating in CBTPA or ATPA beneficiary countries, Puerto Rico, the Virgin Islands and up to 15 percentage points of U.S. origin value must sum to at least 35% of the value of the article when it enters the United States.
 Many products are denied duty-free treatment, including textile and apparel products subject to textile agreements, crude and refined petroleum products, canned tuna, and certain footwear, watches, sugars, syrups, molasses, and rum products.
 Selected import sensitive products are eligible for only a 20-percent reduction in duties, including certain handbags, luggage, flat goods, work gloves, and leather wearing apparel.
 The President may suspend duty-free treatment under title II of the Trade Act of 1974 (safeguard actions) or the national security provision (sec.
 232) of the Trade Expansion Act of 1962, as amended (19 U.S.C.
 1862).
-Other trade regulations apply, such as quotas and food-safety requirements.25
+Other trade regulations apply, such as quotas and food-safety requirements.31

 ATPA operates in addition to the Generalized System of Preferences (GSP), a program in place since 1976 giving duty-free treatment to certain developing country imports to promote economic development.
-Where the two programs overlap, many Andean exporters prefer to use ATPA because it covers more tariff categories, tends to be more liberal and easier to qualify under, and has had a ten-year authorization and so has never expired as has the GSP on various occasions in the 1990s.26
+Where the two programs overlap, many Andean exporters prefer to use ATPA because it covers more tariff categories, tends

-24 P.L.
+30 P.L.
 102-182, title II, sec.
 203, as amended (19 U.S.C.
 3202).
-Because these benefits are not extended under general rates, they require a temporary waiver by the World Trade Organization, which was renewed through December 4, 2001 in: WTO General Council.
+Because these benefits would violate the U.S. WTO obligation to accord all WTO members equal (most-favored-nation) treatment, they require a temporary waiver by the WTO, which was in place, but expired with the ATPA program on December 4, 2001.
+See: WTO General Council.
 United States-Andean Trade Preference Act-Decision of 14 October 1996.
 WT/L/184.

-25 Ibid., sec.
+31 Ibid., sec.
 204 (19 U.S.C.
 3203), including detailed provisions for "perishable products."